soma-smart/doc-devlens/docs/1 - Quick-Start.md

 The search engine that help you find code pattern.

-Devlens is a tool that scan your code to retreive pattern, and store their value and location in a Database.
+**Devlens** is a tool that scan your code to retreive pattern, and store their value and location in a Database.

+**DevLens** can help you write query like the following ones :

+ - List the most used datasets in all your projects regardless of the technology used
+ - Assess the quality of your code (code coverage, code smells, duplication, dead code, bad practices, complexity, etc.)
+ - Search for specific code patterns (for example, search for all the code that uses a deprecated function)

+It can be used manually via the terminal interface to get interactive feedback or as a service (for example to be integrated in a CI/CD pipeline).

+For more example, see [Example page](/docs/2-%20Example.md).